 A Cape Town landmark that has earned its place on the South African flag, Table Mountain offers some of the most epic views of the continent’s southern-most gem.
 Experienced hikers won’t think twice about setting out on the three-hour trek up the rocky slopes, but the cable car offers the most stunning views of the bustling cityscape.
 Easily reach Table Mountain national park from the Radisson Blu Le Verdome Hotel, Cape Town, which features modern rooms overlooking the Atlantic coast.

 The northern lights might look amazing in photos, but nothing beats the real thing.
-In northern Norway, Tromsø is the perfect base for an adventurous holiday chasing the lights.
+In northern Norway, Tromsø is the perfect base for an adventurous holiday chasing the lights and they can't get any better than they do between September and December!.
 Choose the just-renovated Radisson Blu Hotel, Tromsø for views of the fjords and the famous Arctic Cathedral.
 Likewise, thousands of tourists are drawn to Reykjavik every winter, where the lights are visible for eight months a year.
 Remember: changeable weather and atmospheric conditions can be unpredictable, so it’s a good idea to book a tour with a local guide to get to the best spots possible!

 Photo below snapped from the camera atop the Radisson Blu Hotel, Tromsø !